 Many Leica-M lenses feature 11 aperture blades as do most of Sony’s GM lenses.
 Not the best choice for nice sunstars.

-Some of the old Jupiter lenses feature 15 rounded aperture blades and I think also some older Leica lenses do.
+Some recent fast Laowa lenses and some of the old Jupiter lenses feature 15 rounded aperture blades and I think also some older Leica lenses do.
 As written above: it is quite difficult getting sunstars with these lenses and if you do they don’t look exactly great:

 As I have already said this is a highly subjective topic, so choose what suits your shooting the best!